 Faculty and staff are also encourages to follow up with the student at a later time, to make sure they followed through with the referral.
 It lets the student know you are truly interested in his/her well-being.
 It gives you another opportunity to intervene if the student has not followed through with counseling.
 Please call the Counseling Center if you need support for how to talk to a student who has not followed through with a counseling referral.

-The Counseling Center staff provides consultation and support for faculty/staff who are dealing with disruptive and/or emotional distressed students who are not in immediate danger of harming themselves or others.
+The Counseling Services staff provides consultation and support for faculty/staff who are dealing with disruptive and/or emotional distressed students who are not in immediate danger of harming themselves or others.

 Office of Student Conduct

-The Office of Student Conduct administers sanctions to students whose disruptive behavior violates policies found in the Code of Student Rights, Responsibilities and Conduct (Article XII of the Student Handbook).
+The Office of Student Conduct administers sanctions to students whose disruptive behavior violates policies found in the Code of Student Rights, Responsibilities and Conduct (Article XIII of the Student Handbook).

 University Department of Public Safety